 In 1986, MSUM started the longest-running campus organized undergraduate psychology conference in the tri-state area.
 Today, the annual Red River Undergraduate Psychology Conference is also supported by Concordia College and North Dakota State University.
 This student-centered meeting provides undergraduate students the opportunity to demonstrate their research through poster and verbal presentations at a professional scientific conference, network with faculty in graduate programs and professionals in the psychology field, and step into an intellectually stimulating environment as an emerging psychology professional.
-More than 200 students and faculty from the region and Canada attend each year.MSUM will host the 23rd Annual Red River Psychology Conference April 19-20, 2012.
-Blair Johnson, an MSUM psychology alumnus, professor of psychology at the University of Connecticut, and a specialist in social influence, will be the keynote speaker.
+More than 200 students and faculty from the region and Canada attend each year.MSUM hosted the 23rd Annual Red River Psychology Conference in Spring 2012.
+Blair Johnson, an MSUM psychology alumnus, professor of psychology at the University of Connecticut, and a specialist in social influence, was the keynote speaker.
 Internationally featured speakers read like a “Who’s Who” in the world of psychology.
 It’s a tremendous opportunity for undergraduates to get a first-hand glimpse of professional achievement and research excellence ranging from neuropsychology, memory and autism, to infant music perception, false memories and prejudice.